Introduction

 Most IR teams we have spoken with track these releases in a shared spreadsheet that someone updates by hand, when they remember.
 That works until the person who maintains it goes on vacation, or until a release slips by two months and nobody notices.
 The fix is not more vigilance.
 It is a single, shared calendar that tells you what is current, what is due, and what is coming.

-This guide maps the eleven federal datasets higher ed IR teams most often pull, with their release cadence, the latest data available as of early July 2026, and the next expected update.
+This guide maps the eleven federal datasets higher ed IR teams most often pull, with their release cadence, the latest data available as of late July 2026, and the next expected update.
 Use it as the backbone of your own tracking sheet, or as a sanity check that nothing has slipped.

 The Calendar at a Glance